mcbuddy/testivai-visual-regression/README.md

 mkdir -p .testivai/baseline
 ```

 Place your baseline screenshots in this directory.
-You can capture these using any tool or framework (Playwright, Cypress, Puppeteer, Selenium, or even manual screenshots).
+You can capture these using Playwright and manual screenshots.

 ```bash
 # Example with Playwright